marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 ![Figure 9](https://github.com/marcoalopez/GrainSizeTools/blob/master/FIGURES/adhoc_bandwidth.png?raw=true)

 *Figure 9.
-Apparent grain size distribution in a square root scale but with a kde bandwidth set to 0.5.*
+Apparent grain size distribution in a square root scale but with a KDE bandwidth manually set to 0.5.*

-Note that in comparison to the same representation in Figure 7, the approximation of the grain size distribution using the kde in figure 9 is smoother (due to the use of a larger bandwidth value), yielding in this particular case a better estimate of the frequency peak (i.e. in line with the values of the median and the mean). *
+Note that in comparison to the same representation in Figure 7, the approximation of the grain size distribution using the KDE in figure 9 is smoother and yields a better estimate of the frequency peak in this particular case (i.e. in line with the values of the median and the mean).

 ### Normalized apparent grain size distributions